 Subd.
 7. Appeal.
 Within 40 days after the filing of the award of damages any owner or occupant may appeal from the award by filing a notice of appeal with the court administrator of the district court of the county where the lands lie.
-However, the owner or occupant must file the notice of appeal within ten days in order to delay the opening, construction, alteration, change, or other improvement in or to the road pursuant to subdivision 10.
 The notice of appeal shall be accompanied by a bond of not less than $250, with sufficient surety approved by the judge or the county auditor conditioned to pay all costs arising from the appeal in case the award is sustained.
 A copy of the notice shall be mailed by registered or certified mail to the town clerk or any member of the town board.
-The notice of appeal shall specify the award or failure to award appealed from, the land to which it relates, the nature and amount of the claim of appellant, and the grounds of the appeal, which may include a challenge to the public purpose or necessity of the proposed road or condemnation.
+The notice of appeal shall specify the award or failure to award appealed from, the land to which it relates, the nature and amount of the claim of appellant, and the grounds of the appeal.

 Subd.
 8. Trial.
 The appeal shall be entered upon the calendar for trial at the next general term of the court occurring more than 20 days after the appeal is perfected.
 It shall be tried in the same manner as an appeal in eminent domain proceedings under chapter 117.
 The prevailing party shall recover costs and disbursements as in other civil cases and judgment shall be entered upon the verdict.